At its best, playing in online casinos is an entertaining, exciting, and profitable activity.

 - You do or are willing to do anything to procure money for gambling, including borrowing, cheating, and stealing.

 - You're late to appointments, absent for increasing time periods from commitments such as work or school, call in sick more than average, and act secretive about your whereabouts.

 - You've undergone changes in your personality.
 You exhibit frequent mood swings, seem worried, agitated or irritated, and you're sometimes in distress or depressed, with a tendency for manipulative or controlling behaviour.

 - Your loved ones are suffering the ramifications from your gambling and have pointed out you might have a problem.

-More information about gambling addiction is available on the NHS website.
+More information about gambling addiction is available on the Health Canada website.
 If any of the above sound familiar to your situation, it might be time to assess your gambling habits.

 Seek help immediately if most of the symptoms described apply to you.
 Acting in good time is the best possible thing you can do for your health and wellbeing of those closest to you.

 What to do if you have a problem

 If you're displaying signs of problem gambling or addiction, there are many avenues that can help you take a step back or get the support you need.

 Depending on how severe the problem is, you should either try toning down your gambling behaviour, withdrawing completely, or seeking help from professional sources.